Dragon Tattoo Meaning: What Does a Dragon Represent?

 South Asian

-Dragons were often depicted as monsters that terrorized people, thus required gods and brave mento slay them.
+Dragons were often depicted as monsters that terrorized people, thus requiring gods and brave men to slay them.
 After slaying a dragon, the heroes were showered with glory and rewards like gold, treasure, and women.

 In modern-day Bhutan, the country has a Druk or “Thunder Dragon” as one of its national symbols.
-In fact, the word “Bhutan” translates to “Land of Druk” or “Land of the Thunder Dragon.”
-The Druk symbol represents a dragon holding jewels as a way to represent wealth.
+The word “Bhutan” translates to “Land of Druk” or “Land of the Thunder Dragon.”
+The Druk symbol represents a dragon holding jewels to represent wealth.

 Chinese Culture

 Dragons are also associated with deities who blessed certain individuals.
-It was believed that a dragon called Ying Long (Responding Dragon) helped the Yellow Emperor Huangdi to defeat the reigning tyrant at the time, while Zhulong (Torch Dragon) created the universe in his body.
-Heroes in Chinese folklore was also said to have been born after their mothers conceived children with dragons.
+The dragon Ying Long aided Huangdi in defeating the tyrant, while Zhulong created the universe within its body.
+Heroes in Chinese folklore were also said to have been born after their mothers conceived children with dragons.

 Chinese Dragons and Water

 Dragons are associated with rain and water in Chinese culture.
-In the Houhanshu, there’s a story which tells of a woman named Shayi who gave birth to ten sons after being touched by a tree trunk floating in the water while she was fishing.
-The tree trunk turned into a dragon and asked Shayi if he can see his sons.
+In Houhanshu, a woman named Shayi gave birth to ten sons after being touched by a tree trunk while fishing.
+The tree trunk turned into a dragon, and he asked Shayi if he could see his sons.
 All the sons fled at the sight of him except for the youngest, which he named Jiu Long.
-Jiu Long went on to become king and their descendants became the Ailaoyi people.
-They practiced a culture of tattooing dragons on their backs in honor of their ancestor, the dragon.
+Jiu Long went on to become king, and their descendants became the Ailaoyi people.
+They practiced a culture of tattooing dragons on their backs to honor their ancestor, the dragon.

 dragon-on-a-spring

 The Han Chinese also have a story of a dragon called Short-Tailed Old Li.
-Legend has it, a poor woman gave birth to a black dragon and fainted at the sight of him.
+Legend has it a poor woman gave birth to a black dragon and fainted at the sight of him.
 When her husband came home and saw Li, he hit him with a spade and cut a part of his tail.
 Li flew in fear to the Black Dragon River (known today as the Heilong Jiang, one of the world’s longest rivers), where he became the god of that river.
-Every year on his mother’s death, Old Li returns to his home to make it rain.
+On his mother’s death every year, Old Li returns to his home to make it rain.

 Old Chinese superstition believed that dragons were the cause of rain and drought.
-If areas suffered a drought, it was said that a dragon was lazy and people needed to offer prayers to convince the dragon to bring rain.
+During droughts, people believed that lazy dragons were the cause and offered prayers to persuade them to bring rain.

-Dragons are still a huge part in Chinese culture.
-In many holidays, Chinese people hold a dragon dance where multiple skilled dancers maneuver a large paper and wood dragon.
+Dragons are still a huge part of Chinese culture.
+On many holidays, Chinese people hold a dragon dance where multiple skilled dancers maneuver a large paper and wood dragon.
 This was originally meant for good fortune, good weather, and profitable harvest.

-Japanese dragons are also associated with water and rain.
-They are depicted to be wingless, serpentine creatures with three claws.
-Dragons are depicted as wild spiritual creaturesthat were either slain or had to be tamed.
-Someone who could tame a dragon were considered noble heroes, brave, or spiritual enough to conquer such a large creature.
+Japanese dragons, also associated with water and rain, are depicted as wingless, serpentine creatures with three claws – wild spiritual creatures either slain or tamed.
+Someone who could tame a dragon was considered noble heroes, brave, or spiritual enough to conquer such a large creature.

 Korean Culture

-Korean dragons are much more benevolent than their Chinese counterparts.
-Dragons are also associated with water, and it’s believed that large bodies of water are home to dragons.
-Korean monarchs were also believed to have been descended from dragons, so dragon patterns were exclusively used by the royal family.
+Korean dragons are more benevolent than Chinese ones and associated with water.
+It’s believed that large bodies of water are their home, and Korean royals were said to have been descended from dragons, exclusively using dragon patterns.

-Although stories involving serpentine creatures date back as early as its western counterparts, the winged and fire-breathing depiction of a dragon dates back as early as 1260 AD.
-It had two sets of wings, a long tail and the ability to spew fire from its mouths.
-Like eastern cultures, western dragons were also associated with water.
+Although stories involving serpentine creatures date back as early as their Western counterparts, the winged and fire-breathing depiction of a dragon dates back as early as 1260 AD.
+It had two sets of wings, a long tail, and the ability to spew fire from its mouth.
+Like Eastern cultures, western dragons were also associated with water.

 dragons-flying-around-islands

 It’s believed that gargoyles are a product of dragon mythology.
 In France, a dragon known as La Gargouille was the cause of floods in the river Seine, so the people in the town of Rouen offered a human sacrifice every year to appease it.
-In 600 AD, a priest named Romanus slayed the dragon and mounted its head on the walls of the city, creating the trend of gargoyles carved into buildings.
+In 600 AD, a priest named Romanus slayed the dragon and mounted its head on the city walls, creating the trend of gargoyles carved into buildings.

 Modern Meaning of Dragon Tattoo

-Today, most people know that dragons are a part of mythical legend, but many of the stories, practices and cultures associated with it are still alive.
+Today, most people know that dragons are a part of the mythical legend, but many of the stories, practices, and cultures associated with it are still alive.

 Dragons are a popular figure in fantasy literature.
 A few of these include Lewis Carroll’s “Through the Looking Glass,” J.R.R.
 Tolkien’s “The Hobbit,” J.K.
 Rowling’s “Harry Potter,” and George R.R.
-Martin’s “A Song of Ice and Fire” (a source of the red three-headed dragon tattoo, in reference to House Targaryen in that fantasy world).
+Martin’s “A Song of Ice and Fire” (a source of the red three-headed dragon tattoo, about House Targaryen in that fantasy world).

 arm-dragon-tattoo

-Dragons are ferocious creatures that are difficult or impossible to tame and can only be slayed, tamed, or defeated by special heroes and heroines.
-However, some literary works depict dragons as benevolent creatures: although intimidating,they serve as a friend or mentor to the hero of the story.
+Dragons are ferocious, hard, or impossible to tame and can only be defeated by special heroes and heroines.
+Some works depict dragons as kind creatures: though intimidating, they serve as mentors or friends to the hero.

 What Does a Dragon Tattoo Mean?

-With various meanings and symbolisms of dragons all around the world, a dragon tattoo can have various meanings.
-If you like water or feel most powerful in water (e.g. swimmers, fishers, lifeguards, or someone who just enjoys a rainy day), a dragon tattoo can be a more unique way of representing your water sign.
+With various meanings and symbols of dragons worldwide, a dragon tattoo can have various meanings.
+If you like water or feel most powerful in water, a dragon tattoo can uniquely represent your water sign.

 You may get a dragon tattoo to symbolize power.
-Dragon mythology around the world attests to how huge and powerful a dragon can be.
-Are you powerful enough to cause chaos and destruction to your enemies, or will you use your power and abilities to be a helpful dragon to your friends and family?
+Dragon mythology worldwide attests to how huge and powerful a dragon can be.
+Will you bring chaos to enemies or be a helpful dragon to loved ones?
+Harness your power and abilities.

 Is It Bad Luck to Get a Dragon Tattoo?